BehrTheDon/GGGPics/README.md

 By Goon Gaming Group [Our Discord](https://discord.gg/goongaminggroup "GGG Discord")

 > Goon Gaming Group is a community which was founded in March 2022.
-Our Servers take core ideas from games like Escape From Tarkov and S.T.A.L.K.E.R. and bring them to DayZ.
+Our Servers take core ideas from games like Escape From Tarkov, S.T.A.L.K.E.R., and Metro and brings them to DayZ.
+Our Servers are 1PP Servers with a Hevily altered experiance from Vanilla DayZ.
 Please Join [Our Discord](https://discord.gg/goongaminggroup "GoonGamingGroup Discord") To stay up to date on updates/announcemnts!

 ![alt text](https://github.com/BehrTheDon/GGGPics/blob/main/EFP2.png?raw=true "Stalker Hype")